Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Conclusion

 \section{Conclusion}

-In this study, we present a comprehensive analysis of LLM's travel behavior through the lens of VOT.
-Using GPT-4o as an example, we utilize a full factorial design to examine the LLM's VOT and its sensitivity to the travel context and the trade-off ratio of time and cost in travel alternatives.
-Our main findings on the VOT of LLM and the implications are summarized below.
+In this study, we present a novel analysis of LLMs' travel behavior through the lens of VOT.
+Our approach treats three popular LLMs, GPT-4o, Gemini-2.5-pro, and Claude-Sonnet-4, as survey respondents, allowing us to systematically analyze their responses using established methods from travel behavior research.
+We devise a comprehensive full factorial experiment that assigns LLMs distinct socio-demographic personas and places them in various travel contexts, including different trip purposes and choice settings with varying time-cost trade-offs, and quantify their impact on LLMs' VOT using rank-ordered logit and linear regression models.
+We then evaluate the LLMs' decision-making consistency and compare their values and sensitivities with those of humans.
+Our main findings on the VOT of LLMs and the implications are summarized below.

-\begin{itemize} \item In terms of magnitude, the LLM's VOT is comparable to that of human travelers.
-It exhibits a VOT-to-income ratio that aligns with established human data and more closely resembles the behavior of high-income individuals.
-This similarity provides strong evidence for the alignment between the LLM and human travel behavior and underscores the LLM's potential in applications such as synthetic data generation or traveler guidance.
+\begin{itemize} \item The VOT values exhibited by LLMs are model-specific.
+While GPT-4o and Claude-Sonnet-4 demonstrate VOT ranges that are similar to human data (albeit closer to high-income groups), the VOT of Gemini-2.5-pro significantly exceeds typical human benchmarks.
+These observations provide positive evidence for the behavioral alignment between some LLMs and human travelers, signifying the potential of these LLMs in applications such as synthetic data generation.
+However, this also necessitates the selection of suitable models and careful validations of LLMs' behaviors before these applications.

-\item The LLM demonstrates consistent sensitivity to travel contexts.
-The VOT of LLM shows a stable increasing pattern with income and exhibits higher VOT for business travel and commuting, which aligns well with observations of human travelers, and the impacts from purpose, income, and sex are statistically significant across all estimations.
-The consistency, robustness, and fidelity to human behavior bolster the potential for incorporating the LLM into the joint human-AI transportation system.
+\item LLMs demonstrate consistent sensitivity to travel contexts.
+The VOT values of all three LLMs show a stable increasing pattern with income and exhibit higher VOT for business travel and commuting, which aligns well with observations on human travelers.
+Furthermore, the impacts from travel purpose and income on all three LLMs maintain the same direction and statistical significance under varied choice settings.
+This consistent, human-aligned behavior across different contexts implies that LLMs' decision-making is coherent rather than random, suggesting their potential as a proxy for simulating travel preferences.